ml5js/ml5-website-v02-docsify/docs/reference/image-classifier.md

 - **kNumber**: The number of labels returned by the image classification.

-- **callback(output, error)**: Optional.
+- **callback(results, error)**: Optional.
 A callback function to handle the output of the classification.

 **Returns:**
 A promise that resolves to the estimation output.